How It Works

 - No server-side keys.
 The API returns unsigned XDR only.
 Private keys never leave Freighter.

-route_toparameter is part of the signed transaction.
-The user sees exactly which protocol their funds are going to before signing. - On-chain state.
-USDC balances, share balances, and the active protocol are all stored in Soroban contract storage, auditable by anyone.
+vault.get_adapter()). - On-chain state.
+USDC balances, share balances, and the active adapter are all stored in Soroban contract storage, auditable by anyone.